 Without direct soil contact, seed must germinate and grow toward the soil before obtaining any reserve moisture.
 The same principle applies for live sprigs, as roots have to grow down through the mulch layer to reach the soil.
 Any drying of the mulch at this critical stage can result in significant plant loss.

-You can compensate for loss from surface drying by increasing the planting rate by one third to one half of the dry-seeding recommendation.
+You can compensate for loss from surface drying by increasing the planting rate by one-third to one-half of the dry-seeding recommendation.
 With sprigs, the rate is somewhat limited by the amount of material that can physically pass through the pump, pipe and hose without clogging the system.
 Anything above 800 bushels per acre requires virtual elimination of the wood fiber mulch from the tank mixture.
-In either case, the ability to get water to the newly planted area determines how quickly a turf cover develops.
+In either case, the ability to get water to the newly planted area determines how quickly a turf cover will develop.

 Row planting sprigs is another option for warm-season grasses such as hybrid bermudagrass.
 This procedure is used mainly to renovate existing turf.
 Row planting is done by a machine that plows a narrow set of furrows, usually set 6 inches apart, into which sprigs are introduced and anchored by closing the furrow.
 Maximum rates are between 400 and 500 bushels per acre.
 The limiting factor is the number of sprigs that can be placed in the furrow without spilling onto the surface.

 The primary advantage of row planting in renovation is convenience.
 Because it causes minimal disruption to the target area, play can resume in a relatively short time and continue as the new turf develops.
 But there is another, less evident advantage in row planting: the greater survivability of sprigs in drought.

 Because live sprigs are inserted directly into the root zone, you can use the soil’s natural moisture retention to stretch the intervals between irrigation cycles.
 This is a great asset for rapid establishment, especially with limited or poor-quality water.